jackymallett/Threadneedle/README.md

 * [Detailed description of Banking Operations used in Threadneedle Jacky Mallett] (http://arxiv.org/abs/1204.1583)
 * [Threadneedle: Tool for the simulation and analysis of banking systems Jacky Mallett](http://arxiv.org/abs/1502.06163)

 Please use these papers for citations.
-The author can be contacted at jacky@ru.is if you wish to discuss commercial licensing and availability, or courses and seminars on banking and finance using Threadneedle.
+The author can be contacted at jacky@ru.is if you wish to discuss commercial licensing and availability, collaboration or courses and seminars on banking and finance using Threadneedle.

 ### Contributors